CHAMPVA–Information for Providers

 Yes, under 38 CFR section 272(b) (3) and (4), providers who agree to accept the beneficiary must accept the CHAMPVA allowable charges and cannot balance bill the beneficiary.
 The sole exception is when the beneficiary is notified prior to any services being rendered that you do not accept CHAMPVA and the beneficiary must pay the entire billed amount up front and file the claim to CHAMPVA.

 The most efficient way to file a claim for CHAMPVA is electronically.
-The VHA Office of Community Care accepts electronically submitted 837 claim transactions.
+The VHA Office of Integrated Veteran Care accepts electronically submitted 837 claim transactions.
 These include the 837 Institutional, 837 Professional, and 837 Dental transactions.
 Transactions are accepted from providers for medical services and supplies provided in the United States, a U.S. Commonwealth or the territories.

 You must submit electronic claims through our clearinghouse, Change Healthcare (formerly Emdeon™).
 Our Payer ID number is 84146 for medical claims and 84147 for dental claims.
 You can also check medical claim status and eligibility status electronically through Change Healthcare using the 276 and 270 HIPAA transactions.

 CHAMPVA receives Medicare Crossover Parts A & B and DMERC claims for our beneficiaries.
 If your patient is a Medicare beneficiary your claim will be forwarded electronically to CHAMPVA if we have the Medicare Health Insurance Claim number (HICN) on file.
 Please review your electronic remittance advice from Medicare to determine if your claim has been forwarded to us.
-Claims can be mailed to the address listed below.
+Claims can be mailed to the address listed in the contacts below.